Why is VDI Adoption only 26%?

 1. High Upfront Cost of VDI 1.0

-Standing up your own VDI infrastructure along with high performance storage and Citrix or VMware licensing quickly eats up IT budget.
+Standing up your own VDI infrastructure along with high performance storage and legacy VDI software licensing quickly eats up IT budget.
 This prices VDI out for many organizations.
 Learn more about lowering VDI costs in this blog.

 2. Lack of Specialized VDI skillsImplementing VDI 1.0 requires specialized skills to architect, deploy, manage and troubleshoot.
 Since it touches a number of data center subsystems, it relies on a team of senior IT specialists, and often separate administrators, from 5 major areas: